Basketball Defense - Match-Up Press Defense

 "Staggered" Match-up Press

-This an adjustment we make when the offense shows "2-up" and also with two players deep (see Diagram A below).
-We drop X3 back deep, and X1 sets up in the middle near half-court (a 1-2-1-1 defensive alignment).
-We use our same press rules.
+This an adjustment we make when the offense shows "2-up" and also with two players deep... (more in the members section)

 "Deny" Presses